kanboard/documentation/content/en/v1/api/authentication.md

 Custom HTTP header
 ------------------

-You can use an alternative HTTP header for the authentication if your server have a very specific configuration.
+You can use an alternative HTTP header for authentication if your server has a very specific configuration.

-- The header name can be anything, for example `X-API-Auth`.
+- The header name can be anything, for example, `X-API-Auth`.
 - The header value is the `username:password` encoded in Base64.

 Configuration:

-1. Define your custom header in your `config.php`:
+1. Define your custom header in your `config.php`: `define('API_AUTHENTICATION_HEADER', 'X-API-Auth');`
-    `define('API_AUTHENTICATION_HEADER', 'X-API-Auth');`
-2. Encode the credentials in Base64, example with PHP `base64_encode('jsonrpc:19ffd9709d03ce50675c3a43d1c49c1ac207f4bc45f06c5b2701fbdf8929');`
+2. Encode the credentials in Base64.
+Example with PHP: `base64_encode('jsonrpc:19ffd9709d03ce50675c3a43d1c49c1ac207f4bc45f06c5b2701fbdf8929');`
 3. Test with curl:

 ```bash
 curl \